greenbone/keycloak-client-golang/README.md

 # Golang Keycloak Client

-This repository contains a reusable connector for the  user management backend and therefore Keycloak.
+This repository contains a reusable connector for Keycloak.

 ## Authorization